-Your CSU Card is not a proof of age card and cannot be used for this purpose.
+Your Charles Sturt Card is not a proof of age card and cannot be used for this purpose.

-Firstly, you should ensure that your card has been to a CSU Card Hotspot.
-CSU Cards must be scanned at a hotspot every 30 days to ensure all of your building access remains current.
+Firstly, you should ensure that your card has been to a Charles Sturt Card Hotspot.
+Charles Sturt Cards must be scanned at a hotspot every 30 days to ensure all of your building access remains current.

 If your card still does not allow access to buildings, contact Facilities Management on your campus to ensure you have the access levels you expect.